Frequently Asked Questions

 • Home Health Services authorized under a waiver of the plan

-There are certain standards brought in force by the Senior and Disabilities Services (SDS) to make sure that the care services are delivered only by individuals who possess the requisite skills and competencies and to ensure that services are performed in a safe and effective manner.
+There are specific standards brought into force by the Senior and Disabilities Services (SDS) to ensure that the care services are delivered only by individuals who possess the requisite skills and competencies and to ensure that services are performed safely and effectively.
+Other regulations that care providers must comply with are:

 • Medicaid regulations